bakir004/expense-tracker/README.md

 this will spin up a database and the backend API on port 8080.

 On startup, the database will be populated with the necessary tables and seeded with some dummy data.
 To see what exactly gets created, the database initialization script is at `/scripts/database.sql`.

+To see what the API has to offer, Swagger is enabled at route `/swagger`.